-- Contacting the police if not already done so - Longer term housing options - Advice on welfare benefits - Referral to Women's Aid - 6.10As domestic abuse is a form of harassment, we will consider taking legal action for a breach of tenancy conditions against any alleged perpetrator who is a tenant of ours. - 6.11 It is not practical for us to take legal action against perpetrators of domestic abuse who are not tenants of ours, but we will support, wherever possible, any action taken against these perpetrators by the victim, police or other agencies. - 6.12 We will keep victims informed at each stage of our investigation into their report of domestic abuse.
+- 9.1 As domestic abuse is a form of harassment, we will consider taking legal action for a breach of tenancy conditions against any alleged perpetrator who is a tenant of ours. - 9.2 It is not practical for us to take legal action against perpetrators of domestic abuse who are not tenants of ours, but we will support, wherever possible, any action taken against these perpetrators by the victim, police or other agencies. - 9.3 We will keep victims informed at each stage of our investigation into their report of domestic abuse.
 We will also advise victims of action taken by us, in particular, the dates and outcomes of any court hearings.